 The commercial class includes a wide range of businesses and the "average" commercial property is valued at \$940,200 in 2022.
-The commercial taxes are based on a rate multiple of 4.2 times the residential rate.
-The 2022 municipal annual property taxes are estimated to increase about \$540 over the prior year, for the average commercial property.
+The 2022 municipal annual property taxes estimate will be available once Council sets the commercial tax multiplier in April, 2022.